zakiyousufi/BlogApp/README.md

 # 📖 [Blog App] <a name="about-project"></a>

-**[Blog App]** is a...
-> The Blog app is Roby on rails website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> This is a blog website where you can create an account and write posts.
+You can also comment on other people's posts and like them

 ## 🛠 Built With <a name="built-with"></a>
 - Languages: Ruby